puppetlabs/puppet-specifications/language/expressions.md

   * *Array* - each variable is assigned from the RHS array's index 0-n.
 It is an error if there are too few values.
   * *Hash* - each variable is assigned the value from the corresponding key in the RHS hash.
 It is in an error if the key is not present.
   * *Type[Class]* - each variable is assigned the value of the corresponding variable/parameter in the referenced class.
-The class must have been included, and the referenced variable must exist, but may have an `undef` value assigned.
+The class must have been added to the catalog, and the referenced variable must exist, but may have an `undef` value assigned.

 Assignment also takes place in parameter declarations of user defined resource types and classes.
 An alternate form of assignment also takes place when resource attributes are set.